Skip to content

 What ships today

-The current workspace is already a working implementation, not just an architecture sketch.
+The current public release is already a real surface, not just an architecture sketch.

 • a canonical root .repo format plus overlay records for index use

-• shared Rust core semantics for validation, query, trust, import, generate-check, and authority/conflict reporting
+• shared Rust core semantics for validation, query, trust, import, export, and authority/conflict reporting

 • a reference CLI with commands for init, import, validate, query, generate, doctor, trust, claim workflows, and public export